luchoster/srrobots/src/pages/home/index.md

         We provide customer support on all of our orders.
 We also offer discounts for bulk orders.
 Please email our support team to find out more.
+mission:
+  check_list:
+    - text: ''
+  image: /img/about-img-1.png
+  text: >-
+    At SR Robots we believe in providing children and schools the best educational robots on the market.
+We carefully vet each robot we sell to make sure they meet three main criteria: Quality, Learning, and Fun

+    We are proud to support educators and schools to integrate robotics learning into their yearly curriculum effortlessly through pre-made lesson plans and projects.
+We are also proud to support parents looking for education-based toys to catalyse their children’s learning and prepare them with the most on-demand skills.
+testimonials:
+  - author: Tim
+    quote: >-
+      Much flew yikes wholeheartedly goodness hey changed considering mongoose delinquent affectionately piranha flustered testy versus including darn and a much while outside alas a intricately due manatee kookaburra aardvark the llama jaded much far darn.
+    title: Parent
 ---